artemis-platform/artemis_platform/DEVELOPMENT.md

 #### Unit Tests

-Comprehensive unit tests are included in Atlas.
+Comprehensive unit tests are included in Artemis.
 To run them use:

 ```bash
 bin/local/test